ntop/n2n/doc/TapConfiguration.md

   silently dropping a oversize packet due to the DF flag, however it possibly increments fragmentation on the path.
 - As examplained above, a lower MTU is set on the VPN interface, thus removing excessive fragmentation on the sender.
-- 1400 B is used instead of 1500 B as the reference value for the internet interface MTU.
+- 1290 B is used instead of 1500 B as the reference value for the internet interface MTU.
   This essentially avoids fragmentation when the PMTU is >= 1400 B.

 This is a conservative solution which should make n2n work by default.
-The user can manually specify the MTU and re-enable PMTU discovery via the CLI options.
+The user can manually specify the MTU (`-M <mtu>`) and re-enable PMTU discovery (`-D`) via the CLI options.